lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 ![Font Texture](font_texture.png)

-We have all the characters displayed in rows and columns.
+As you can see, the image has all the characters displayed in rows and columns.
 In this case the image is composed by 15 columns  and 17 rows.
 By using the character code of a specific letter we can calculate the row and the column that is enclosed in the image.
-The column is calculated as follows:  $$column = code \space mod \space numberOfColumns$$.
-Where $$mod$$ is the module operation.
-The row is calculated as follows: $$row = code / numberOfCols$$, in this case we will do a integer by integer operation so we can ignore the decimal part.
+The column can be calculated as follows:  $$column = code \space mod \space numberOfColumns$$.
+Where $$mod$$ is the module operator.
+The row can be calculated as follows: $$row = code / numberOfCols$$, in this case we will do a integer by integer operation so we can ignore the decimal part.

 We will create a new class named ```TextItem``` that will construct all the graphical elements needed to render text.
 This is a simplified version that does not deal with multiline texts, etc. but it will allow us to present textual information in the HUD.
 Here you can see the first lines and the constructor of this class.